mmistakes/minimal-mistakes/_posts/2023-06-13-http4s-authentication-part2.md

 In the code above, we initialized the counter to 5 and used that to generate the `hotp` code.

-When the server receives this code, it can verify it in the following way.
+When the server receives this code, it can verify it in the following way:

 ```scala
 val isValid = hotp.verify(code, counter)